aws-deadline/deadline-cloud-for-keyshot/README.md

 [Open Job Description template][openjd] that defines the workflow, and submits the job to the farm and queue of your choosing.

 There are two installation options:
-1. Windows-only: the [official Deadline Cloud submitter installer][deadline-cloud-submitter]
+1. The [official Deadline Cloud submitter installer][deadline-cloud-submitter] (recommended)
-2. Windows or Mac: manual installation
+2. Manual installation

 After installing, you can access the submitter in the KeyShot interface via `Window` > `Scripting Console` > `Scripts` > `Submit to AWS Deadline Cloud` > `Run`.